The Ultimate JQL Cheat Sheet: How To Get Started, from an Expert

 If you’re intimidated by JQL… don’t be.
 Because JQL is read-only, you truly can’t mess anything up.
 More than that, the trial and error method is the best way to proceed when exploring JQL for the first time.

-Take this as your challenge: Mess with it for ten minutes.
+Take this as your challenge: Download our free JQL Cheat Sheet PDF and then mess with JQL for ten minutes.
 Just those ten minutes will set you up for success.
 Later on you can build on that knowledge and try new things, you’ll only ever get better at it.

 Anybody can be a JQL expert by spending a little bit of time exploring.